Our Offerings

 What is the trade date?

 The IncomePlus Fund’s trade date occurs on the first day of each month.
 The trade date is the date when you officially become a member of the Fund from an accounting standpoint.
 This is the date you will begin to pay fees and accrue a preferred return and dividend.
-For example, if you fund your investment on July 15th, you will be assigned a trade date of August 1st.
-Between the time of the investment date and the trade date, you will not pay any fees and won’t accrue a dividend.
+For example, if you fund your investment on July 15, you will be assigned a trade date of Aug.
+1. Between the time of the investment date and the trade date, you will not pay any fees and won’t accrue a dividend.

 What is the record date?

 The record date is the last day of the month and establishes when you are eligible to receive a distribution.
-Investors who are official members as of the record date (“owners of record”) will receive a distribution on the payment date which is 30 days after the record date.
-You become an official member when your subscription agreement is signed, and your capital has been funded.
+Investors who are official members as of the record date (“owners of record”) will receive a distribution on the payment date, which is 30 days after the record date.
+You become an official member when your subscription agreement is signed and your capital has been funded.
 Simply committing to the Fund does not make you an official member and you will not be assigned a trade date, investment date, record date or unit price.

 What is the unit price and how is it determined?